jackhlay/Chessguy/README.md

 # This branch is no longer maintained!
 ### This project was built on python to begin with, and it made a useable prototype, but not much more.
-It was kinda awkward, and relied on weird methods for various calculations including move calculation, and input.
+It was kinda awkward, and relied on weird methods for various things including move calculations, and input.
 I hope to make a more polished product, using Java for the Front End, and python solely for positional analysis if possible.

 As alawys contact info is at jackhlay.com